grame-cncm/faustdoc/src/manual/syntax.md

 #### `abs` Primitive

 Absolute value can be expressed as `abs` in Faust.
+The function is defined for *int* type and *float* types.

 * **Type:** \(\mathbb{S}^{1}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=\mathrm{abs}(x(t))\) (int) or